samar-703/cider/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments

-- Inspired by the original Omegle platform
-- Built with modern web technologies
-- Thanks to the open-source community

 ## 📞 Support

 For issues, questions, or suggestions, please open an issue on GitHub.

----

-**Note**: This application is for educational purposes.
-Please use responsibly and respect other users.